 Best Horseback Riding Camps

-1. International Riding Camp
+2. International Riding Camp

-This summer camp has one of the most comfortable facilities.
+This equestrian summer camp has one of the most comfortable facilities.
 Each dormitory room is air-conditioned, and the meals are organic and prepared by an award-winning chef.
 It also has a 1:2 counselor to camper ratio, and each counselor is certified in CPR and wilderness first aid.

 3. Camp Friendship

-Unlike other horse riding camps, Camp Friendship doesn’t really focus on training campers for competitions or climbing up “levels.”
+Unlike other horse camps, Camp Friendship doesn’t really focus on training campers for competitions or climbing up “levels.”
 Instead, they try to give a well-rounded, balanced set of activities.
+When they’re not taking horseback riding classes, the campers can pick from 35 other activities to personalize their schedule.

 4. Camp Greystone